netobserv/documents/cncf/Security Self-Assessment.md

 Additionally, NetObserv MUST NOT

 - Leak any network data or metadata to unauthorized users.
-- Cause any harm by being gamed when reading network packets (untrusted).
+- Cause any harm by being gamed when reading network packets (untrusted input).
 - Allow connections from untrusted workloads to any ingest-side component, that could alter the data produced.

 ### Non-Goals